EmergingEclipse/EmergingEclipse/README.md

 2. a new Game with some of my fellow alumni and seniors from my Game and software program.

 - 🌱 I’m currently working on understanding more about:
-1. More about encryption and cyber security
+1. Encryption and cyber security
 2. How to properly design an anticheat system

-- 👯 Things i might be interested in collaborating on:
+- 👯 Things I might be interested in collaborating on:
-1. Games specifically 2d, open to 3d but less experienced
+1. Games specifically 2-D, open to 3-D but less experienced
 2. Cyber security projects
 3. UI UX Design or implementation